Ashes of Destruction

 Positive-thinking consists of more than dream boards and motivational speakers—off-shoots of positive thinking.
 Positive-thinking feels good.
 We rather think of the pot of gold than the difficult journey.
 From an internal perspective, thinking wonderful thoughts and believing everything is wonderful is aesthetic, numbing the mind to some harsh realities.

 Everything doesn’t work-out for our benefit.
 Sometimes we need to slow down for unplanned curves.
 With preparation, we mediate the future, avoid some nasties, and survive with more gusto than those tip-toeing through life in a blind bliss.
-Not everything that happens has a blessed reason; the child would fare better if the drunk-driver never prematurely robbed her of her mother.
+Not everything that happens has a blessed reason; the orphan girl would have fared better if the drunk-driver never prematurely took her mother, robbing the child of the loving tenderness that contributes to secure attachment throughout life.
 The limited income senior would enjoy more comfort with affordable health care.
 Life sometimes benefits one group while looting from another.
 Nevertheless, it feels good believing the universe magically fulfills our deepest desires.

 With preparation, we mediate the future, avoid some nasties, and survive with more gusto than those tip-toeing through life in a blind bliss.